sean-qin-usa/imc-prosperity-4/lessons_learned.md

 The practical follow-on for next time: ship cutoff well before the 50%-time mark (48-hour rounds are tight — aim for ~16–18 hours of build, the remainder audit only), with a mandatory first-principles checklist at each cutoff — fee assumptions, seed robustness, conversion ratios, cross-sleeve interaction, the inherited defaults.
 The audit (determining my final strategy ship) isn't validation theater; it's the literal task that closes the gap to a top finish. §0b through §7 are the concrete instances.

 To be clear about scope: I'm proud of what I shipped.
 Every round had positive expectancy, every manual had a defensible answer, and I built the structurally correct strategies — including the R5 family-pair-trade and the R4 regime-gated VFE sleeve — even where I didn't trust them enough to ship myself.
-The gap between rank-251 and a top finish wasn't quant chops.
+The gap between rank-251 and a top finish wasn't market research chops.
 It was the audit discipline above.

 ## 0b.
 Variance management beats expected-value maximization on a single realized path